divyanshupandey/Bible_text_classification/README.md

 	     1) Classification into old and new testament : Accuracy --> 74.42%
 	     2) The cosine distance between light and dark comes out to be 0.0026299357414245605

 4) Nouns_seggregation is the fourth folder that contains 1 python notebook.
+Contains answer to the third question.

 	a) noun_seggregation.ipynb : Creates a data_with_noun.csv file in the bible_data_set folder with first 1000 sentences
 				     and their respective nouns in the noun column.
 Due to processing time problem ,only 1000